 The Web Version toggle is ON by default.
 (If you don't want to create an online version of your email, click the toggle to OFF.)
 When the toggle is set to ON, the Edit Settings control is enabled.

 - On the Web Version Settings tab, enter a Page Title.
-Click the help icon for details.

 - Click the Web Version Status tab.

 - Select an option:

 - Leave the Stay Published radio button selected if you want the online version of the email to remain available indefinitely.

 - Click the radio button to Redirect at date and time to the following page to redirect the supporter to a different URL after a given time and date.
 When you select this option, you are given controls to choose a date and time and to add a link to a Salsa Engage page or external URL.

 - Add a Title for the social post that your supporters will share.

 - Add a Description or the message you want your supporters to share.